FunmiLS/Oracle-RAG-Streamlit-Application-/README.md

 # 🧠 Oracle-RAG-Streamlit-Application

-This repository showcases a demo implementation of a **Retrieval-Augmented Generation (RAG)** application.
-It combines document retrieval with large language model (LLM) generation to provide accurate, context-aware responses based on external knowledge sources.
+This repository showcases a demo implementation of the Oracle Microservices Sandbox.
+The tool allows developers and data scientists explore Retrieval-Augmented Generation (RAG).
+Using features from Oracle Database 23ai, like AI VectorSearch and SelectAI, the Sandbox helps users boost the performance of existing AI models.

 ---

 ## 🚀 Features

-- 🔍 Document retrieval using vector search in Oracle Autonomous Database 23ai
+- 🔍 Document retrieval using vector search
-- 🤖 LLM-based answer generation using OCI Generative AI service
+- 🤖 LLM-based answer generation
+- Configuring Embedding and Chat Models
-- 🖼️ Interactive UI with Oracle APEX
+- 🖼️ Interactive UI with Streamlit front-end
-- 📁 Document ingestion and embedding in Oracle Autonomous Database 23ai
+- 📁 Document ingestion and embedding

 ---

 ## 🛠️ Tech Stack

-- **Python 3.10+**
+- **Python 3.11**
 - **Streamlit**
+- **Access to an Embedding and Chat Model: API Keys for Third-Party Models or On-Premises Models**

 ---

 ## 📦 Installation

+Follow the instructions outlined in https://github.com/oracle/ai-optimizer

 ---